mzuniga58/RESTTemplate/Tutorial.md

 ```
 Status=Active
 ```
 That is a perfectly valid RQL statement.
 The problem is, there is no such member as "Status" in our <b>Book</b> model, making that RQL Statement invalid for our purposes.
-So, to take care of that, we first create an empty **ModelStateDictionary**.
-The **ModelStateDictionary** will hold the collection of errors we discover during any validation.
+So, to take care of that, we first create an empty <b>ModelStateDictionary</b>.
+The <b>ModelStateDictionary</b> will hold the collection of errors we discover during any validation.
 If there are any errors, we simply return *BadRequest* with the collection of errors we found and return that to the user.

 To see if all the members included in our <b>RqlNode</b> pertain to our model, we simply call the **ValidateMember<T>** function on the node.
 This function inspects all the PROPERTY nodes in the <b>RqlNode</b> and verifies that they are valid members of the \<T\> (in this case, \<<b>Book</b>\>) type.
 The function will return *true* if all the members it contains are valid members of the type; otherwise, it will return *false*.
 If it does return *false*, we simply return *BadRequest* with those errors.

 If the <b>RqlNode</b> is valid, then we call the orchestrator to do our work for us.
-We call the generic **GetResourceCollectionAsync** function, passing the <Book> type, and passing the compiled <b>RqlNode</b>.
+We call the generic <b>GetResourceCollectionAsync</b> function, passing the &lt;Book&gt; type, and passing the compiled <b>RqlNode</b>.
 That function returns our desired collection, which we simply pass back to the user with the OK (200) HTTP status code.

 Now, let's pull back the covers and see how the orchestration layer handles this request.
 ```